-Kimberley Ports Authority governing body is a board of six directors appointed by and responsible to the Minister for Transport.
+Kimberley Ports Authority governing body is a board of seven directors appointed by and responsible to the Minister for Transport.

 The Board sets the strategic direction of KPA.